 What are staggered Start waves?

-To alleviate congestion throughout the Tour, riders are randomly assigned to a Start wave.
+To alleviate congestion throughout the Tour, riders are assigned to a Start wave.
 Participants who link together as a team will be assigned to the same Start wave.
-The Start times are as follows:

 How can I guarantee that I'll be assigned to the first Start wave?

 If you’d like to ensure a spot in the first Start wave, you should plan to register as a VIP or Charity Rider.